In this lesson, we'll look at character classes.

 new line

 Regular expressions often use special predefined character classes.
-They're written using the \
+They are written using the \

-and have their own designations in the regular expression language.
-In the last lesson we used \
+and have their designations in the regular expression language.

 :